frejur/stroustrup-ppp-drills/chapter_07/exercise/e08/e08_revised_grammar.md

 * sqrt( Expression )

 __Name:__
 * string-literal
-  (May only contain alphanumericals and underscores, first must be a letter)
+(May only contain alphanumericals and underscores, first character must be a letter)

 __Number:__
 * floating-point-literal